- The D’Adamo Blood Type Diet

 Luckily there is a way around this.
 Scientists can perform a type of study known as a systematic review, where they pool the data from all relevant studies (not just those looking at the specific effect, but also other studies where appropriate data is recorded) and then analyse the effect.

-Systematic review of blood type diets
+Scientific review of blood type diets

 None of the studies showed an association between ABO blood type diets and health-related outcomes.